HumanCellAtlas/dcp-cli/README.rst

 Currently the `hca` package supports interaction with the `Upload Service <https://github.com/HumanCellAtlas/upload-service>`_ and `Data Storage Service (DSS) <https://github.com/HumanCellAtlas/data-store>`_ for services such as uploading, downloading, and querying data.

-The HCA CLI is compatible with python versions 3.5+ (we are no longer compatible with python2.7, and our last compatible python2.7 version was `hca==6.4.0`).
+The HCA CLI is compatible with Python versions 3.5+ (we are no longer compatible with Python 2.7, and our last compatible Python 2.7 version was `hca==6.4.0`).

 Installation
 ------------